Pseudocalanus newmani: Predators

-P. newmani has multiple predators, and adjusts its behaviour around them.
+Pseudocalanus newmani has multiple predators, and adjusts its behaviour around them.
 One predator is the copepod Euchaeta elongata, which (in females, as least) likely can consume 19 adults of P. newmani each day.
 The chaetognath Sagitta elegans, another predator of this copepod, can ingest up to about five females per day.
 An adult Euphausia pacifica can attack, on average, about two female P. newmani per day.
 Three-spined stickleback, juvenile chum salmon, and other planktivorous fish can attack this copepod.
 In response to the normal diel vertical migration of predators like Euchaeta elongata, it performs a reverse diel vertical migration so as to not co-occur in depth with feeding predators.
 It may also perform normal diel vertical migration when visually-reliant predators are more important, and no migration when predators do not have a large enough effect.